casper-ecosystem/cep18/docs/transfer.md

 # Transfers

-## Transfer 50 ERC-20 Tokens from A to B
+## Transfer 50 Fungible Tokens from A to B

 ```bash
 casper-client put-deploy -n http://3.143.158.19:7777 \